joshbegley/nyt-latest/previous.md

 `The Australian government is the latest victim of a hack by artificial intelligence tools, adding to growing worries about the technology.`\
 https://www.nytimes.com/2026/09/24/business/dealbook/ai-safety-concerns-go-global.html

 **U.N.
-Live Updates: Abbas Criticizes Israeli Attacks and Failure of Gaza Peace Plan**\
+Live Updates: Netanyahu, Under Scrutiny at Home and Abroad, to Speak to General Assembly**\
-`The Palestinian leader, Mahmoud Abbas, condemned settler violence in the West Bank, saying, ‘We will not leave our homeland.’
-Prime Minister Benjamin Netanyahu of Israel will take the stage later today, weeks before pivotal elections at home.`\
+`The Israeli prime minister will take the podium after the Palestinian leader, Mahmoud Abbas, called for a two-state solution and accused Israel of trying to drive Palestinians out of the West Bank and Gaza.`\
 https://www.nytimes.com/live/2026/09/24/world/un-general-assembly-news

 **Live Updates: Trump Greets Xi at White House, Where Pomp May Mask Tensions**\